Alexia Hilbertidou: Recognition

 In 2016, Hilbertidou won the Young Leader Award, an award given to the most influential New Zealand woman under at the age of 25, at the New Zealand Women of Influence Awards.
 She is an Eisenhower Youth Fellow and New Zealand's representative at the Global Teen Leader Summit.
 She also received the AIMES Bellingham Wallace Emergent Talent Award, which enabled her to work full-time on GirlBoss.
 In July 2017, Hilbertidou was invited by NASA to be part of the SOFIA Project and ride onboard NASA's 747 jumbo jet during an overnight exploratory mission.
 She is the youngest person to receive such an invitation.
 Hilbertidou is also the youngest member of the Super Diverse Women Network led by Mai Chen.

+In 2018, Hilbertidou received a Queen's Young Leader Award by Her Majesty, Queen Elizabeth II, at Buckingham Palace for her work founding GirlBoss.